- Lessee (Tenant) : Lease

 Definition : Lessee (Tenant) - Lease

-Lease, an agreement whereby the lessor (landlord), for a certain period of time, provides a lessee (tenant) with the enjoyment of a private portion in consideration of the payment of rent.
+An agreement whereby the lessor (landlord), for a certain period of time, provides a lessee (tenant) with the enjoyment of a private portion in consideration of the payment of rent.
 The lease usually includes the respective obligations of the parties as well as the terms and conditions of the rental.
 The co-owner-lessor must, before the signing of the lease, give his lessee a copy of the by-laws of the immovable and of their amendments.
-These bylaws form an integral part of the lease.
+These by-laws form an integral part of the lease.
 In addition, the co-owner renting his private portion is compelled to inform the syndicate of co-owners thereof and to give to it the lessee’s name.
-Remember that the syndicate of co-owners may, after notice to the lessor and the lessee, apply for the resiliation of the lease of a private portion when the breach of an obligation by the lessee causes serious harm to a co-owner or other occupant of the immovable.
+The syndicate of co-owners may, after notice to the lessor and the lessee, apply for the resiliation of the lease of a private portion when the breach of an obligation by the lessee causes serious harm to a co-owner or other occupant of the immovable.

 The declaration of co-ownership is binding upon the co-owners and, in principle, on the occupants and tenants of the immovable.
 It is the responsibility of the Board of Directors to enforce its content.
 By failing to do so, the members of the Board may, in some cases, be held liable toward the co-owners.
 Anyone who does not respect it is exposed to legal proceeding based in particular on article 1080 of the Civil Code of Quebec.
 This action may be brought by both a co-owner and the syndicate.